FreeSlave/qt-sprite-image-plugin/README.md

 This plugin is especially useful when using with KDE.
 There're several ways to install it (see below).
 After plugin is installed Gwenview should be able to show sprite animation.

-To enable sprite previews in Dolphin you must enable "Half-Life sprites" in Dolphin General/Previews settings.
+Note: To enable sprite previews in Dolphin you must enable "Half-Life sprites" in Dolphin General/Previews settings.

 ### Using qmake and scripts